 In July 2025, UKRI confirmed the funding of the ADR UK programme beyond 2026.
 This £168 million investment ensures we can continue to deliver on our mission to enable data-driven research that improves lives across the UK.

 As part of our programme, we manage and distribute a dedicated fund for commissioning research using linked administrative data.
-A regularly updated list of projects awarded grants from the ADR UK Fund, for which a grant agreement has been finalised and signed, can be found on the Projects page.
+A regularly updated list of projects awarded grants from ADR UK, for which a grant agreement has been finalised and signed, can be found on Our funded projects.